sgladkoff/goldpan/docs/hakutaku.md

 After the search is concluded, press the **Download** button.
 You will receive an archive containing a complete **TM** file in the XLSX format, as well as two other XLSX files: one with the terms that were not found in the public database, and another with statistical data.
 The archive will also contain the original XLIFF file.

+### The Users Tab

+Administrator can add, edit, assign roles, and remove the users of their organization (company).

+### The Manage TM Tab

+The TM owners can download or delete their public or private TMs depending of their user role and access level.

 ### The Approve TM Tab

 This tab is only available to moderators.
 If you have been approved for the role of an **External or Reliable Moderator**, you can access it in order to check any **TM** files that have been submitted by the users.